theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 # MiSTer_BIOS_Scripts
 Simple scripts to automate downloading BIOS files for MiSTer console cores.

-Instructions
+### Instructions

-Download the update_bios-getter.sh to the Scripts directory and run:
+Download the <a id="raw-url" href="https://raw.githubusercontent.com/MAME-GETTER/MiSTer_BIOS_SCRIPTS/master/update_bios-getter.sh">update_bios-getter.sh</a> to the Scripts directory and run:

     update_bios-getter.sh

+These scripts look at what RBFconsole core files you have and downloads the bios needed for them.

 This script DOES NOT download any cores.

-Q:Will this script over write files I already have?
+Q:Will this script overwrite any files I already have?

-A: NO, This script will not clober files you already have.
-You need to manaully remove any files you have if you want to download new files BIOS files for the core.
+A: NO. This script will not clobber any files you already have.
+You need to manually remove any BIOS files you have if you want to download new BIOS files for the core.

 Q: Where are the Downloaded BIOS files located?